 Impairment in workplaces

 Workers who are impaired on the job – whether by alcohol or drugs – are a danger to their coworkers and themselves.

 Alberta already has rules and programs in place to address impairment on the job and keep workers safe, but we are exploring options to better address all forms of impairment in the workplace, and will continue to work with employers, labour groups and workers to ensure the rules continue to address impairment issues.

 This may include developing additional regulations, education or training programs.

 Advertising and packaging cannabis

-The federal government has proposed strict rules about advertising, labelling and packaging cannabis.
+The federal government has created strict rules about advertising, labelling and packaging cannabis.

 This includes no promotion, packaging or labelling of cannabis that could be considered appealing to young people, and ensuring that important product information is clearly presented to consumers.